ActianCorp/OpenROAD_json/openroad/README.md

-# OpenROAD Examples and Utilities
+# OpenROAD JSON-RPC Client/Server Examples and Utilities

-## http-json routing examples
+## JsonRpcTest, HelloWorld and Subtract client examples with http-json routing

 This OpenROAD application contains examples of new http-json routing.